D-aspartate oxidase

-The 3 substrates of this enzyme are D-aspartate, H_{2}O, and O_{2}, whereas its 3 products are oxaloacetate, NH_{3}, and H_{2}O_{2}.
+The three substrates of this enzyme are D-aspartic acid, water and oxygen.
+Its products are oxaloacetic acid, hydrogen peroxide, and ammonia.

 This enzyme belongs to the FAD dependent oxidoreductase family, specifically those acting on the CH-NH_{2} group of donors with oxygen as acceptor.
 The systematic name of this enzyme class is D-aspartate:oxygen oxidoreductase (deaminating).
 Other names in common use include aspartic oxidase, and D-aspartic oxidase.
 This enzyme participates in alanine and aspartate metabolism.
 It employs one cofactor, FAD.

-The enzyme is encoded by DDO gene.